niccottrell/mongo-metadata-s3/readme.md

 ## Indexing

 The metadata fields (here `name`, `type`, `count`) can be indexed in MongoDB making it performant to query millions of documents, then load data from S3 only when needed.

+## Requirements

+This demo assumes that there is a local MongoDB server running and that you have valid AWS credentials setup in your environment (e.g. in `~/.aws/config`)

+You will need to choose a new `s3bucketName` field before compiling.